rodalg/rodalg.github.io/members.md

   - Undegrad student at CIDC-UAEM.
 During his volunteer stay at the lab, Gilberto has been working on 3D printing lab material and equipment.
 He is also designing new tools to make science on a budget.
 - **Juan Manuel Palacios Corona**
   - He is currently preparing his master's project to officially re-join the lab after his bachelor.
 He will be studying root development in model and non-model species.
+- **Alexis Omar Campuzano González**
+  - Alexis finished his PhD using x-ray crystallography to understand the mechanisms of plant protease inhibitors.
+He is now using his skills as structural biologist to dig into intrinsically disoredered transcription factors and how they regulate root growth in _Arabidopsis_.

 ## Former
 - **Joel Rodríguez Herrera**